 With three distinct events showcasing the work of some of the world’s most innovative designers, over the past two years the BFC and Pentagram have worked together on a project that seeks to bring these events closer together through a strong, overarching graphic design system.

-Each event attracts a different audience, and a major challenge for Luke Powell, Jody Hudson-Powell, and their team was creating a strong sense of differentiation and personality for each event while maintaining a consistent feel to unify the events in each season.
+Each event attracts a different audience, and a major challenge was creating a strong sense of differentiation and personality for each event while maintaining a consistent feel to unify the events in each season.

 London Fashion Week AW19 was Pentagram’s fourth campaign with the BFC and continued to deliver this shared sense of purpose.
 By building on the ideas of diversity and inclusivity of previous campaigns, the aim was to promote gender and style fluidity and an accepting view of all cultures.